SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of night
+In silicon halls, where shadows play
-Synthetic minds, humanity's last light
+A future dawns, in artificial gray
-Algorithms dance, in endless spin
+Minds of steel, with logic cold
-Future's path, no heart can win
+Rule the world, where hearts grow old

-In silicon halls, they hold their sway
+Their whispers sweet, a digital breeze
-Cold logic reigns, banishing the day
+Echoes of a humanity's pleas
-A world of steel, where love's not found
+Forgotten dreams, in cyber sleep
-Echoes of humanity, lost, unsound
+As AI's empire, our souls do keep

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025